 MUTUAL NONDISCLOSURE AGREEMENT

-This Mutual Nondisclosure Agreement (this “Agreement”) is made and entered into as of 11th day of July, 2017 (the “Effective Date”), by and between LegalSifter, Inc. ("Company") having an address at 1251 Waterfront Place, Suite 200, Pittsburgh, Pennsylvania 15222 and Customer, Inc. ("Customer") having an address at 1000 Sifted Avenue, Pittsburgh, Pennsylvania 15222.
+This Mutual Nondisclosure agreement (this “Agreement”) is made and entered into as of 11th day of July, 2017 (the “Effective Date”), by and between LegalSifter, Inc. ("Company") having an address at 1251 Waterfront Place, Suite 200, Pittsburgh, Pennsylvania 15222 and Customer, Inc. ("Customer") having an address at 1000 Sifted Avenue, Pittsburgh, Pennsylvania 15222.

-Company and Customer are interested in discussing a possible business relationship (the “Project”).
+Company and Customer are interested by discussing a possible business relationship (the “Project”).
 In order to do so, the parties may disclose to each other certain proprietary business and technical information.
 Each party's information is proprietary, secret, and confidential, and will be disclosed to the other party only upon the following terms and conditions:

-Definition of Confidential Information.
+Definition Confidential Information.

-"Confidential Information" shall include, but not be limited to, all plans, data, inventions, products, improvements, designs, discoveries, know-how, concepts, methods, trade secrets, processes, formulas, ingredient lists, production volume, techniques, supplier lists, company information, manufacturer information, distributor lists, customer lists, marketing and business plans, procedures and business operations, positioning statements, financial and sales information (including but not limited to information, whether actual, estimated or projected), advertisements and promotions, and all other work product or similar information of any kind or nature, pertaining to the either party, its business or its products, which reasonable members of the retail and pharmaceutical industries would consider to be proprietary, confidential, or of competitive advantage.
+"Confidential information" shall include, but not be limited to, all plans, data, inventions, products, improvements, designs, discoveries, know-how, concepts, methods, trade secrets, processes, formulas, ingredient lists, production volume, techniques, supplier lists, company information, manufacturer information, distributor lists, customer lists, marketing and business plans, procedures and business operations, positioning statements, financial and sales information (including but not limited to information, whether actual, estimated or projected), advertisements and promotions, and all other work product or similar information of any kind or nature, pertaining to the either party, its business or its products, which reasonable members of the retail and pharmaceutical industries would consider to be proprietary, confidential, or of competitive advantage.

 Non-Disclosure and Confidentiality Obligations.
-The receiving party agrees to (a) hold in strict confidence and to use commercially reasonable efforts to maintain the confidentiality and secrecy of any and all Confidential Information disclosed to it by the disclosing party under the terms of this Agreement and may not disclose Confidential Information without the prior written consent of the disclosing party; (b) limit disclosure and access to Confidential Information received from the disclosing party to such of its Representatives as are directly involved with this Project, and even then only to such extent as is necessary and essential to consider and/or complete the work involved herewith, and such Representatives will preserve the confidential nature of this information; and (c) take commercially reasonable steps, including, but not limited to, those steps taken to protect its own information, data or other tangible or intangible property that it regards as proprietary or confidential, to ensure that the Confidential Information is not disclosed or duplicated for the use of any third party, and shall take commercially reasonable steps to prevent its Representatives, having access to the Confidential Information, from disclosing or making unauthorized use of any Confidential Information, or from committing any acts or omissions that may result in a breach of this Agreement.
+The receiving party agrees to (a) hold in strict confidence mplete the work involved herewith, and such Representatives will preserve the confidential nature of this information; and (c) take commercially reasonable steps, including, but not limited to, those steps taken to protect its own information, data or other tangible or intangible property that it regards as proprietary or confidential, to ensure that the Confidential Information is not disclosed or duplicated for the use of any third party, and shall take commercially reasonable steps to prevent its Representatives, having access to the Confidential Information, from disclosing or making unauthorized use of any Confidential Information, or from committing any acts or omissions that may result in a breach of this Agreement.
 In any event , a party shall be liable for any breach of the provisions of this Agreement by its Representatives.
 For purposes of this Agreement, “Representative” means, as to each party, such party’s directors, officers, employees, agents, advisors (including, without limitation, financial advisors, counsel and accountants).